dbat/bin2dec/README.md

 =======

 This is a *very fast* javascript binary stream data to hexa/decimal convertor.
-In fact, I would like to challenge everyone (in a friendly competition/manner) to produce library faster than this.

 Please see the notes in source code for any question about algorithm and optimization used.